- Get Involved

 SER's Certified Ecological Restoration Practitioner (CERP) program, launched in 2017, certifies practitioners and practitioners-in-training who meet the certification requirements based on knowledge base, experience, references, ethics, and understanding of the foundations of the profession.
-There are two open application periods each year - one from January to March and one from July-September.
+There are two open application periods each year - one from February to April and one from August to October.

 SER created the e-learning course "Overview of the Practice of Ecological Restoration" to 1) introduce the science and practice of ecological restoration, 2) convey the fundamental principles of ecological restoration, 3) synthesize key concepts in ecological restoration science and practice, and 4) create consistency in the understanding and use of key terms and concepts.

 Academic Programs in Ecological Restoration

 This summary of academic institutions was based on a June 2016 assessment by Society for Ecological Restoration (SER) in partnership with University of Montana (UM) and Ecological Connections (EC).
 The assessment focused on growth in US and Canadian academic programs in ecological restoration over the last decade.
 The list was recently expanded to include new and updated information and to expand the geographical representation.